vaibhavmule/ice-and-fire-api/README.md

 ## Install

-Make sure Python 3.7 and PIP is installed.
+Make sure you have clones this repository, Python 3.7 and PIP is installed.

+Go to folder and run following command to install required dependancies.

 ```sh
 $ make